MichaelTene7/RStudioVersionControlTest/README.md

 ## README

-Respository which is a test for version control automatically via R.
+Respository which is a test for version control integration with RStudio.